inorton/gitlab-emulator/README.md

 Should understand:

- * docker builds on linux
+ * docker builds on linux and windows
  * shell builds on linux and windows
+ * services and service aliases

 ## List Possible Jobs